-The NexSysTM control system has the following features:
+The NexSys[TM] control system has the following features:

-- Color TFT Touch screen user interface - MODbus TCP and BACnet/IP communications capability - Remote access through HTML5 web browsers - The capability to send E-service reports to a subscribed service - Email notification of alarms when they occur and when they are acknowledged - The ability to display operating values with time and date stamps on color coded graphs with zoom and scroll features - Ability to control 4 boiler blowdowns on one controller - Up to eight active sensor inputs: 4 boiler conductivity, 2 pH and 2 ORP - Up to eight active 4-20 mA inputs - Trace chemistry capable with user definable correction factors as part of the programming - Two water meter inputs with field expansion capability to four - Able to configure water meter 1 and water meter 2 to sum their totals for relay operation. - Enclosure is NEMA 4X rated - Two flow switch inputs configurable to any relay output to lockout the relays on a loss of flow - Ability to add up to eight 4-20mA input readings - Ability to add four digital inputs - Ability to mount every sensor input up to 400 meters away from the controller via 4-wire twisted pair - Six relay outputs expandable to ten relay outputs for user configurable operations such as:

-Feed by Percent of Blowdown Time

-Direct or Reverse Setpoint Control

-By Cycles of Concentration Setpoint

-Bleed by Volume

-Trace Chemistry Control

-By Water Meter Total

-By Percent On-Time

-- Security lockout to prevent unauthorized access. - The NexSysTM control system stores all setpoints, calibration values, and relay configurations in an EEPROM.
+- Color TFT Touch screen user interface - MODbus TCP and BACnet/IP communications capability - Remote access through HTML5 web browsers - The capability to send E-service reports to a subscribed service - Email notification of alarms when they occur and when they are acknowledged - The ability to display operating values with time and date stamps on color coded graphs with zoom and scroll features - Ability to control two cooling towers on one controller - Up to eight active sensor inputs: 2 tower cond, 2 M/U cond, 2 pH and 2 ORP - Up to eight active 4-20 mA inputs - Trace chemistry capable with user definable correction factors as part of the programming - Two water meter inputs with field expansion capability to four - Able to configure water meter 1 and water meter 2 to sum their totals for relay operation. - Enclosure is NEMA 4X rated - Two flow switch inputs configurable to any relay output to lockout the relays on a loss of flow - Ability to add up to eight 4-20mA input readings - Ability to add four digital inputs - Ability to mount every sensor input up to 400 meters away from the controller via 4-wire twisted pair - Ability to control the chemistry in two towers at the same time - Six relay outputs expandable to ten relay outputs for user configurable operations such as: - Feed by Percent of Blowdown Time Direct or Reverse Setpoint Control By Cycles of Concentration Setpoint Bleed by Volume Trace Chemistry Control By Water Meter Total By Percent On-Time By Scheduled Feed by Day and Time - Security lockout to prevent unauthorized access. - The NexSysTM control system stores all setpoints, calibration values, and relay configurations in an EEPROM.
 An EEPROM does not require a battery to retain information, so if power is lost these values will be retained for years.
 The NexSysTM control system includes a battery backup device to retain information such as water meter totals, and clock and calendar information.
 Battery life is approximately 3 months if no power is applied to the controller. - The NexSysTM control system includes sensor diagnostics indicating fouled sensor, broken glass or open PT band, and temperature compensation alarms.
 The conductivity input includes fouling compensation.